 3) Hampshire College, New York

 Students design their own interdisciplinary concentrations and projects.
 Part of the five-college consortium with Amherst College, UMass Amherst, Smith College, and Mount Holyoke.
-The Kern Center looks into building environmental sustainability, making the campus a 100% solar-run.
+The Kern Center looks into building environmental sustainability, making the campus 100% solar-run.
 The best part is that you don’t get graded on your exams, instead, your professors provide you with ‘narrative evaluations’ (written evaluations and critiques).
-On similar lines, students don’t give tests but are expected to submit portfolios, evaluations, and self-reflections on academic development.
+Along similar lines, students don’t give tests but are expected to submit portfolios, evaluations, and self-reflections on academic development.
 No wonder they refuse to accept SAT/ACT scores.

 The most unique feature of this college is the ‘Division System’ which ensures that there are as many curricula as students, on campus, each one curating their own with the help of faculty advising.
+Hampshire College | Hampshire College

 4) Sarah Lawrence, New York